slowernews/wisdom-tldr/chapters/chapter_3_action.md

 > *'Whenever you find yourself on the side of the majority, it is time to pause and reflect.' -- Mark Twain*

-> *'Opinions are like a shirt: everyone should have at least a basic one, and it's okay to really love yours, but try to remember to change it every now and again.'*
+> *'Opinions are like a shirt: everyone should have at least a basic one, and it’s okay to really love yours, but try to remember to change it every now and again.'*

 > *'We don't look at what we look, but at what we are.' -- Fernando Pessoa*